risherlock/FloatSat/README.md

 1. A tool with command terminal to write the C++ software  like VSCode.
 2. GNU Arm Embedded Toolchain for cross-compilation.
+3. Make and CMake to automate compile and flash process.
-3. A software for flash & debug like OpenOCD.
+4. A software for flash & debug like OpenOCD.
-4. Serial terminal for virtual port like Arduino IDE (serial terminal), Hterm, PuTTY etc..
+5. Serial terminal for virtual port like Arduino IDE (serial terminal), Hterm, PuTTY etc..

 Following sections guides you through the installation of these dependencies on your computer for [Linux](#linux) and [Windows](#windows).